Routing single photons with quantum emitters coupled to nanostructures: Conclusion and outlook

+On the other hand, despite receiving significant numbers of theoretical proposals (see Section~\ref{subsec:theory_EIT}), EIT-based single-photon switching has so far only been reported in superconducting systems, out of the four platforms in Fig.~\ref{fig:switch_table}.
+This gap in the literature could be a result of EIT requiring long coherence times, which are not often observed in solid-state systems~\cite{Fleischhauer2005}.
+This is due to a range of effects, for example, in QD systems EIT is significantly affected by inhomogeneous broadening~\cite{Marcinkeviius2008}.
+By contrast, EIT-based switching has proven to be very effective in atomic ensembles, as these systems have long coherence times and a long blockade range provided by Rydberg interactions~\cite{Urban2009}.

+Another switching method that has received significant attention in the theoretical literature is chiral/directional emitter-waveguide coupling (Section~\ref{subsec:theory_chiral}).
 Chiral emitter-waveguide coupling is now firmly established at the level of spin-dependent, highly directional emission and nonreciprocal transport~\cite{Lodahl2017}.
-Experiments on QDs in photonic crystal and nanobeam waveguides, as well as atoms coupled to optical nanofibers, have demonstrated near-unity directionality and robust spin-to-path conversion---the essential ingredients for chiral routing---yet a fully reconfigurable, low-loss multiport switch based on chiral coupling has not been realized to date.
-The central challenge is achieving fast, in situ control of the coupling asymmetry without physically relocating the emitter along the mode profile.
-Practical routes include tuning a different degree of freedom: (i) electro-optic or thermo-optic refractive-index control to shift local chiral “hot spots”, or spectral tuning of the quantum emitter relative to nearby cavity/slow-light resonances~\cite{Martin2025} that endow the interface with steep, wavelength-selective directionality; and (ii) spin control via Zeeman or Stark tuning to select which circular transition couples to the forward/backward mode, thereby toggling the routed port.
+Experiments on QDs in photonic crystal and nanobeam waveguides, as well as atoms coupled to optical nanofibers, have demonstrated near-unity directionality and robust spin-to-path conversion, the essential ingredients for chiral routing.
+However, a fully reconfigurable, low-loss multiport switch based on chiral coupling has not been realized to date.
+The central challenge is achieving fast, in situ control of the coupling asymmetry without having to physically relocate the quantum emitter along the mode profile of the nanostructure.
+Practical routes include tuning a different degree of freedom: (i) electro-optic or thermo-optic refractive-index control to shift local chiral ``hot spots''; (ii) spectral tuning of the quantum emitter relative to nearby cavity/slow-light resonances that provide a strongly wavelength-dependent directionality~\cite{Martin2025}; or (iii) spin control via Zeeman or Stark tuning to select which circularly polarized transition couples to the forward/backward mode, thereby toggling the routed port.
 Early demonstrations validate high-directionality spin-path interfaces and path-spin control, but they have not yet delivered calibrated, low-loss, reconfigurable operation at MHz-GHz rates with multiport readout.
 Looking ahead, multi-emitter waveguide QED provides a natural pathway to enhance the routing probability and realize deterministic port selection via interference and collectively engineered decay channels~\cite{hallett2025controll, Lodahl_super}; translating these concepts from theory and cold-atom or proof-of-principle settings to solid-state chiral platforms is a compelling near-term target.